How To Choose The Right Type Of Motor Insurance For Your Needs

-Third Party Cover
+Third Party cover

 A Third Party Cover insures you against any injuries or deaths caused to another person, as well as loss or damage to a third party property caused by your vehicle.

-In essence, a Third Party Cover provides the minimum level of protection to you in the event of an accident.
-With a Third Party Cover, you cannot claim for any damages to your own vehicle.
-Third Party Insurance is the minimum level of coverage a driver needs in order to renew his or her road tax and legally drive on the road.
+This policy provides the minimum level of protection to you in the event of an accident.
+With this type of policy, you cannot claim for any damages to your own vehicle.
+Third Party Insurance is the minimum level of coverage a driver needs in order to renew his or her road tax and legally drive on the road in Malaysia.

-Third Party, Fire and Theft Cover
+Third Party, Fire and Theft cover

-Normally, in a Third Party, Fire and Theft Cover, the insured amount for third party damages is high (sometimes unlimited), but the insured amount on fire and theft is lower.
+For this type of policy, the insured amount for third party damages is high (sometimes unlimited), but the insured amount on fire and theft is lower.